Andien

 Andini Aisyah Hariadi or better known by her stage name Andien (born August 25, 1985) is an Indonesian actress and singer.
 She was born in Jakarta, the eldest of the three children of Didiek Hariadi and Henny Sri Hardini.
 She married Irfan Wahyudi on April 27, 2015.

+Career

+Andien became the primary cast of the family musical drama City of Love in 2025.